 The Smart Paste dialog can be accessed by selecting Edit » Smart Paste from the toolbar or by using shortcut key Shift + Ctrl + V.

 Choose the Object to Paste

-Schematic Object Type Grid - displays a list of all the objects in the clipboard you have selected grouped by their type.
+Schematic Object Type Grid - This displays a list of all the objects in the clipboard you have selected, grouped by their type.
 The check box allows you to control which set of objects you would like to paste.
 Before you can paste, you also need to select an operation from the Choose Paste Action region of the dialog.
 This determines how your selected objects will be placed onto your schematic sheet.
-The Themselves paste operation is a standard paste operation that pastes the objects as they were selected to the clipboard.
+The Themselves paste operation is a standard paste operation which pastes the objects as they were selected to the clipboard.
 The other operations allow you to transform the source object into a different object (or collection of objects) when pasting.

 Choose Paste Action

-Paste As - before you can paste, you need to select a paste operation.
+Paste As - Before you can paste, you need to select a paste operation.
 This determines how your selected objects will be placed onto your schematic sheet.
 The Themselves paste operation is a standard paste operation.
 The other operations allow you to transform the source object into a different object (or collection of objects) when pasting.
 The possible transformations are:

 Ports, Sheet Entries, Net Labels can be transformed into equivalent ports, sheet entries, net labels, or one text frame/note or a port and net label set per object (with wires).

 Label, Text Frame, Note can be transformed into Label, Text Frame, Note.